Updated Jul 09, 2021 | Published Aug 24, 2020 • 12 min read

 3X SkyMiles per eligible dollar spent for purchases made directly with Delta Air Lines

-1X SkyMile per dollar on all other purchases
+1X SkyMile per eligible dollar spent on all other purchases

 Your miles are typically worth 1–1.5 cents, which is slightly under the 1–2 cents your AA miles are estimated to be valued.
 And after you factor in your 5X additional miles per dollar for Delta flights from your membership, your cash back equivalent would be 8%–12%.

-Delta Sky Club and Centurion Lounge access: Enjoy complimentary access to Delta Sky Clubs, with up to two guests at $39 each.
-Plus, access Centurion Lounges for free, with up to two guests at $50 each.
-Two free Delta Sky Club one-time guest passes per year are included.
+Delta Sky Club and Centurion Lounge access: Get complimentary access to Delta Sky Clubs, with up to two guests at $39 each, plus complimentary access to Centurion Lounges, with up to two guests at $50 each.
+Includes two free Delta Sky Club one-time guest passes.

-Annual companion certificate: Get a certificate for a Domestic First Class, Delta Comfort+, or Main Cabin round-trip flight.
-Certificate use requires the payment of applicable fees, not to exceed $75.
+Annual Companion Certificate: A certificate for a Domestic First Class, Delta Comfort+, or Main Cabin round-trip flight

-20% in-flight discount on Delta flights: Get 20% off (in the form of a statement credit) a host of in-flight purchases, including food, drinks, and headsets, but not including WiFi.
+20% in-flight discount on Delta flights: A 20% discount, in the form of a statement credit, on eligible in-flight purchases, like food, beverages, movies, and audio headsets

 The benefits this credit card offers are a bit different, mainly because it not only supplies a United Club airport lounge membership program, but also a membership for Hertz.
 You’ll gain some nice amenities from both, including Star Alliance lounge access for you and two guest and rental upgrades.